-a.
-When performing an estimating system audit, the auditor will:

-- (1) obtain an understanding of the contractor's estimating system as defined in DFARS 252.215-7002(a); - (2) determine if the contractor is compliant with the estimating system criteria prescribed in DFARS 252.215-7002(d)(4); and - (3) report both significant deficiencies and less severe significant deficiencies in compliance with the DFARS criteria.

-b.
-While the nature and extent of audit effort depends upon contractor size, amount of Government business, and audit risk (materiality and sensitivity) to be able to opine on compliance with DFARS 252.215-7002(d)(4) criteria, in most cases all 17 specific criteria must be examined.
-The auditor must plan an audit to obtain sufficient, appropriate evidence to opine on the contractor's compliance with DFARS 252.215-7002.
-There may be times when a limited scope review is appropriate, such as when the contractor discloses a change to a part of its system, follow-up on corrective actions, and specific requests by the ACO based on risk identified by buying commands. c.
+- a.
+When performing an estimating system audit the auditor will obtain an understanding of the contractor's estimating system, determine if the contractor is compliant with the estimating system criteria prescribed in DFARS 252.215-7002(d)(4), and report both material weaknesses and system deficiencies. - b.
+While the nature and extent of audit effort depends upon contractor size, amount of Government business, and audit risk (materiality and sensitivity) to be able to opine on compliance with DFARS 252.215-7002, all the applicable criteria should be examined.
+The auditor must plan an audit to obtain sufficient, appropriate evidence to opine on the contractor's compliance with DFARS 252.215-7002. - c.
 When auditing the contractor's compliance with the DFARS 252.215-7002 system requirements (specific criteria), the auditor must gain an understanding of and test compliance with the contractor's overall estimating policies, procedures, and practices for budgeting and planning controls and for generating estimates of costs and other data included in price proposals.
 The auditor must consider the entire universe of certified forward pricing proposals the contractor submitted to customers rather than limiting the audit scope to those proposals that DCAA audited.
 Additionally, the auditor should determine if testing at a functional department level as opposed to a specific proposal or cost element level is more effective when designing substantive procedures.
-For example, when testing compliance to determine if the estimators have sufficient and adequate training (DFARS 252-215-7002(d)(4)(iii)), it will be more effective to test from a universe of employees whose job duties include estimating, rather than testing at a specific proposal or cost element level.
+For example, when testing compliance to determine if the estimators have sufficient and adequate training (DFARS 252.215-7002(d)(4)(iii)), it will be more effective to test from a universe of employees whose job duties include estimating, rather than testing at a specific proposal or cost element level.

-5-504.2 Estimating System Audit Considerations
+5-504.2 Estimating System Audit Considerations \\\

-a.
-When auditing the contractor's compliance with the 17 DFARS 252.215-7002(d) criteria, the auditor should consider the following:

-(1) DFARS 252.215-7002(d)(4)(i): An acceptable estimating system shall accomplish the following functions: establish clear responsibility for preparation, review, and approval of cost estimates and budgets.
+- a.
+When auditing the contractor's compliance with the 17 DFARS 252.215-7002(d) criteria, the auditor should consider the following: - (1) DFARS 252.215-7002(d)(4)(i): An acceptable estimating system shall accomplish the following functions: establish clear responsibility for preparation, review, and approval of cost estimates and budgets.